 10.2 CIVIL RIGHTS—TITLE VII—HOSTILE WORK ENVIRONMENT—HARASSMENT

-If, however, harassment is committed by a co-worker or a non-direct supervisor of the plaintiff, the employer is liable only under a negligence theory.
+If, however, harassment is committed by a co-worker or a nondirect supervisor of the plaintiff’s, the employer is liable only under a negligence theory.
 In this situation, the employer may not invoke the Ellerth/Faragher affirmative defense.
-See Swinton, 270 F.3d at 803-04 (noting that the principle embodied in the affirmative defense is contained in the requirements for a prima facie case based on negligence).
-(See Instruction 10.2C (Hostile Work Environment Caused by Non-Immediate Supervisoror by Co-Worker—Claim Based on Negligence)).
+See Swinton, 270 F.3d at 803-04 (noting that principle embodied in affirmative defense is contained in requirements for prima facie case based on negligence).
+See also Instruction 10.2C (Hostile Work Environment Caused by Non-Immediate Supervisoror by Co-Worker—Claim Based on Negligence).

 An employer may be held liable for the actionable third-party harassment of its employees when it ratifies or condones the conduct by failing to investigate and remedy it after learning of it.
 See Galdamez v.
 Potter, 415 F.3d 1015, 1022 (9th Cir.2005).
 Title VII prohibits discrimination against any individual and makes no distinction between managers and other employees; both are entitled to its protection.
 See id.